North American B-25 Mitchell: Asia-Pacific

 Most B-25s in American service were used in the war against Japan in Asia and the Pacific.
 The Mitchell fought from the North to the South Pacific and the Far East.
-These areas included the campaigns in the Aleutian Islands, Papua New Guinea, the Solomon Islands, New Britain, China, Burma, and the island hopping campaign in the Central Pacific, as well as in the Doolittle Raid.
+These areas included the campaigns in the Aleutian Islands, Papua New Guinea, the Solomon Islands, New Britain, China, Burma, and the island hopping campaign in the Central Pacific, as well as in the Doolittle Raid on the Japanese homeland shortly after the attack on Pearl Harbor.
 The aircraft's potential as a ground-attack aircraft emerged during the Pacific war.
 The jungle environment reduced the usefulness of medium-level bombing, and made low-level attack the best tactic.
-Using similar mast height level tactics and skip bombing, the B-25 proved itself to be a capable anti-shipping weapon and sank many enemy sea vessels.
+Using similar mast height level tactics and skip bombing, the B-25 proved itself to be capable at anti-ship attack and sank many enemy sea vessels.
 An ever-increasing number of forward firing guns made the B-25 a formidable strafing aircraft for island warfare.
-The Paul Gunn and Jack Fox modified strafer models with four .50 caliber guns were the B-25C1/D1, while the factory B-25J was equipped with a factory made eight gun strafer nose.
+The strafer models, modified by Paul Gunn and Jack Fox, with four .50 caliber guns were the B-25C1/D1, while the factory B-25J was equipped with a factory-made eight-gun strafer nose.

 In Burma, bridge busting was a primary target of the Tenth Air Force 341st Bomb Group operating B-25C and D airplanes.
-A glide and skip technique, called "glip" bombing, was most the effective for the Burma Bridge Busters.
+A glide and skip technique, called "glip" bombing, was the most effective for the Burma Bridge Busters.
 The 341st ranged as far as the Formosa Strait, the East China coast and French Indochina.

 Middle East and Italy

-The first B-25s arrived in Egypt and were carrying out independent operations by October 1942.
-Operations there against Axis airfields and motorized-vehicle columns supported the ground actions of the Second Battle of El Alamein.
-Thereafter, the aircraft took part in the rest of the campaign in North Africa, the invasion of Sicily, and the advance up Italy.
+The first B-25s arrived in Egypt and carried out independent operations by October 1942.
+Operations against Axis airfields in Egypt and motorized-vehicle columns supported the ground actions of the Second Battle of El Alamein.
+Thereafter, the aircraft further took part in the campaign in North Africa, the invasion of Sicily, and the advance up Italy.
 In the Strait of Messina to the Aegean Sea, the B-25 conducted sea sweeps as part of the coastal air forces.
 In Italy, the B-25 was used in the ground attack role, concentrating on attacks against road and rail links in Italy, Austria, and the Balkans.
 The B-25 had a longer range than the Douglas A-20 Havoc and Douglas A-26 Invader, allowing it to reach further into occupied Europe.
-The five bombardment groups – 20 squadrons – of the Ninth and Twelfth Air Forces that used the B-25 in the Mediterranean Theater of Operations were the only U.S. units to employ the B-25 in Europe.
+The five bombardment groups – 20 squadrons – of the Ninth and Twelfth Air Forces that used the B-25 in the Mediterranean Theater of Operations were the only US units to employ the B-25 in Europe.

 Europe

 In October 1943, the Ninth Air Force 340th was transferred from the African and Mediterranean theater to England in support of the assault on Germany.
-In November 1944 the medium bombers eliminated the use of electric locomotives along Brenner Pass.
+In November 1944, the medium bombers eliminated the use of electric locomotives along Brenner Pass.